 Spring’s a great time to spruce up your house, eliminate unwanted items, and thoroughly clean everything.

-Just be sure the products you use don’t contain chemicals that can be hazardous to either you or your dog.
+Be sure the products you use for spring cleaning don’t contain chemicals that can be hazardous to you or your dog.

 Cleaning products with ingredients like chlorine, bleach, and ammonia poses the danger your dog could develop cancer, kidney damage, and anemia.